hydoai/velovision/README.md

 # Licensing

 velovision is released under the Apache-2.0 open source license.
-Some parts of the software are released under other licenses as specified.
+Some parts of the software are released under other licenses as specified; all of the code is permissively licensed.

-Any user of this software shall indemnify and hold harmless HYDO, Inc. and its directors, officers, employees, agents, stockholders, affiliates, subcontractors and customers from and against all allegations, claims, actions, suits, demands, damages, liabilities, obligations, losses, settlements, judgments, costs and expenses (including without limitation attorneys’ fees and costs) which arise out of, relate to or result from any use of this software by user.

-**THIS IS ALPHA QUALITY SOFTWARE FOR RESEARCH PURPOSES ONLY.
-NO WARRANTY EXPRESSED OR IMPLIED.**

----